Closer to Heaven (film)

-Closer to Heaven is a 2009 South Korean romantic drama film written and directed by Park Jin-pyo, starring Ha Ji-won and Kim Myung-min.
+Closer to Heaven is a 2009 South Korean romantic drama film written and directed by Park Jin-pyo, starring Kim Myung-min and Ha Ji-won.

 Plot

 Lee Ji-soo is a twice-divorced funeral director, and no stranger to death or loss.
 She reunites with old friend Baek Jong-woo when he arranges for funeral services for his deceased mother.
 Jong-woo has been battling Lou Gehrig's disease since he was a teenager.
 The two fall in love and get married.
 As Jong-woo's symptoms continue to worsen and he begins to lose control over his body, he lashes out at Ji-soo.
 Despite her hurt, all Ji-soo wants is to stay by his side and hope for a cure.